1 Hour Barefoot Skiing

 “Learn Barefoot Skiing and The Truth About The Best Barefoot Skiing Speeds, and Barefoot Skiing Equipment With These Barefoot Skiing Videos …

-NOTE: Leave your information above to receive my videos delivered right to your email that will show you my Step-By-Step No Fall Barefoot Skiing Method for helping you learn to barefoot and teach others barefoot skiing without ever taking a fall… Think I am exaggerating?
+NOTE: Leave your information above to receive my videos delivered right to your email that will show you my Step-By-Step No Fall Barefoot Skiing Method for helping you learn how to barefoot ski and teach others barefoot skiing without ever taking a fall… Think I am exaggerating?
 I guarantee it!

 Thanks for the e-mail asking what I would personally like to have help with.
 As for me, I feel comfortable at my current level.
 I have been using your video and coming along at a good pace.
 I will be down for personal instruction soon.
 The area I would like some help is in teaching first time barefooters.
 I have watched your tape and studied how you use the step off method.
 I have been able to get my wife up on Dawg Paws holding directly on to the boom off a wakeboard.